oVirt/ovirt-site/source/feature/floatingdisk.html.md

 ### Detailed Description

-The feature introduces a significant improvement to oVirt compatibility and flexabilty regarding disks usage.
-It provides administration and management functionalities for floating disks.
+The feature provides administration and management functionalities for floating disks.
 A floating disk should behave as a flexible independent entity that can be attached to any VM.
 Any virtual disk can be in a floating state - by unattaching the disk from the VM/s.

 ### Benefit to oVirt